rajitsr/BDD_SemSeg_Lanes/README.md

 ## Attribution
 BDD_SemSeg_Lanes is built upon [BDD100K](https://arxiv.org/abs/1805.04687) Dataset

-If you use BDD_SemSeg_Lanes dataset, please cite it using the following:
+If you use SemSeg_Lanes dataset, please cite it using the following:

     @ARTICLE {BDD_SemSeg_Lanes,
     author = {Rajalakshmi TS, R Senthilnathan},
     journal = {},
-    title = {BDD_SemSeg_Lanes - A Manifold Driving Dataset for Lane Detection and Classification for Autonomous Vehicles}, year = {},
+    title = {SemSeg_Lanes - A Manifold Driving Dataset for Lane Detection and Classification for Autonomous Vehicles}, year = {},
     volume = {},
     number = {},